 Like most places in Sumatra, Batu Katak will appeal to nature-lovers.
 You won’t find bars, restaurants, or souvenir shops.

-What you will find is an endless array of outdoor activities to get stuck into.
 Trekking is the number one thing to do – and it’s truly outstanding here.
-But even if you just want to take it easy, you can enjoy swimming in the river, relaxing at the nearby waterfall, or just sitting by the river with a pair of binoculars doing some wildlife spotting.
+But even if you just want to take it easy, you can enjoy swimming in the river, relaxing at the nearby waterfall, or just sitting by the river doing some wildlife spotting.

 Explore the Karst Forest